 Data.
 Isn’t it all about data?
 During the creative and strategic processes of shaping your brand, you should gather as much valuable data as possible from the market(s) you’re about to enter, your competitors and surely; the target group(s) you desire to connect with.
 Combining this valuable data and using it as fuel for the creative processes as described above, will provide you with the right ingredients to create a cutting-edge and seamlessly adaptive launch plan.

 It’s time to execute your launch plan.
 This is the moment where everything comes together; the branding, positioning, content plans and marketing communication strategies, all supported by data.
 It surely depends entirely on your business – and goals – which specific channels and instruments you should be using for introducing the brand.
 Social media advertising, press statements, PR, influencer marketing, physical touch-points, online marketing and so on.
 The possibilities and combinations are endless.
-Together with your creative partners you will have to select the tools that fit your expectations and budget accordingly.
+Together with your creative partner you would have to select the tools that fit your expectations and budget accordingly.

 The early stages of launching a brand are pure learning curves for you to gather as much data and feedback as possible, in order to steer and guide the process when required.
 It’s a dynamic process which is impossible to foresee entirely, so make sure you’re prepared as good as possible, but most importantly: get ready to adapt.
 It will always be a dynamic and unpredictable happening which requires you to be agile.
 Resilience is an important keyword here.